 4.4.
-Third line of defence
+The Third Line

-The third line of defence concerns the internal audit function.
-Citco Group Internal Audit acts as the 'third line of defence' and provides independent, objective assurance over the control environment and delivers consulting services designed to add value and improve the operations, processes, systems and control environment.
+CBN Group Internal Audit acts as the 'Third Line'.
+Internal Audit assesses the effectiveness and efficiency of the Bank's control framework and provides solicited and unsolicited advice designed to add value and improve the operations, processes, systems and control environment.
 It assists the CBN Group in accomplishing its objectives by bringing a systematic, disciplined approach to evaluating and reporting on the effectiveness of risk management, controls, and governance processes.
 The scope of the work of the Internal Audit function includes all processes, systems, businesses and functions of the CBN Group.